To have a friend and be a friend is what makes life worthwhile. ~Unknown

 We all have a preconceived notion of what a friend should be; we place expectations on relationships based on our needs.
 But sometimes we use the word “friend” to describe anyone with whom we have contact.
 We project the intimate bond we desire onto a person where no deep bond exists.

 To avoid the pain of an unrequited friendship, it is important to recognize that there are different kinds of relationships and varying degrees of affection attached.
-When it comes to friendships it’s not one size fits all.
+When it comes to friendships, it’s not one size fits all.

 Some people are great for Friday night outings.
 Others are partners for work events.
 Some people are not willing and/or able to commit to a relationship on a deeper level.
 And then there are the people who offer unconditional love and trust – they are always there, no matter what.
 They are the ones by which we set the standards for everyone else.
 But, they are a rare gift, not the norm.

 Each of these relationships has a unique purpose for our life and as such should be valued.
-Just as a financial expert advises to diversify investments, the same is true in friendships.
+Just as a financial expert advises diversifying investments, the same is true in friendships.
 Invite people into your life that bring different personalities and skills to the table – they will broaden your horizon and enrich your existence.

 But, to avoid heart break, see each relationship for what it is.
 Just as you wouldn’t rush into a romantic encounter without some courting, don’t place too many expectations on a friendship without getting to know the person.
 When you take it slow, you will be able to objectively evaluate the relationship and the role a person will play in your life so you won’t be disappointed.